airbeds

 To initially determine your comfort level, may we suggest the following tips:

 • After fully inflating your Air Bed, assume your "Sleep Position".
 Lay down on the Air Bed for a few minutes, to let your body adjust to the firmness and feel of your new Air Bed.
 Physically feel how the bed forms to your bodies contours or doesn't.
-(EG:) The small of your back, your hips, sides, etc.
+(EG:) The small of your back, your hips, sides, shoulders, etc.

 • From this point, do not pay any attention to the digital, numeric readout.
 First, press the soft button, on your remote control, and let air out until you feel as though your body is "Sagging".
 For a minute or two, feel how the "Sagging"Air Bed feels under all the different contours of you body (Your Back, Hips, Sides, Shoulders etc.) Now press the button and fill the air bed to where your body feels the pressure was to begin with (No Peeking at the Numbers).
 Stop!
 This is a good initial firmness setting and if you were at a Select Comfort Store, they would now say "This Is Your Sleep Number"!
-Also, if you have visited a Select Comfort Showroom and have gotten your "Sleep Number", you can divide that number by 2, to start your adjustment period.
-If you have a Memory Feature, set the memory now.
-Studies have shown that any setting over 33 mm/Hg, can cause Pressure Points!
-The majority of those people who own our beds sleep at a setting between 20-25 mm/Hg.
-It is important to try this initial setting for at least 4-5 nights so that your muscles can be given the chance to adjust to your New Sleep Surface.
-We have also found that people that have hip and shoulder issues, usually get more relief at settings even lower than 20 mm/Hg.
-People with back issues seem to prefer settings in the mid to high 20's mm/Hg.
-In the future, if the airbed feels to soft or to hard, you can always soften it or firm it up by pressing the buttons.
-We find the best setting is the one that makes you feel as though you are "Floating", which is much different than having pressure from springs, pressing up against your body, causing you to toss and turn!
-"Floating" is not "Sagging"!
-Floating is the absence of pressure against your body.
-Please remember that you sleep more "IN" an Air Bed than "ON" an Air Bed!

 • Remember that every time you make a Any Adjustment to the comfort / firmness level, you will be starting the adjustment process all over.
-It will be like getting a whole new bed and it again may take a few days before your body will adjust to it!
+It will be like getting a whole new bed and it again may take a few Nights before your body will adjust to it!
 There is no "Magic Number" or Setting that your body will tell you is instantly perfect!
 Please do not expect immediate gratification or complete relief of your chronic issues, that you may have had for years.
-Muscles have memory and the chances are, they will need to be given the time needed to be retrained and let the new air bed do the work!
-It took time for your body to get into the shape it is and it may take some time to recover.
+Muscles have memory and the chances are, they will need to be given the time needed to be retrained and let the new air bed do it's work!
+It took time for your body to get into the shape it is in and it may take some time to for it to recover.

 Trouble-shooting Guide: